 Only certain types of fillers should be used in the under eye area.
 Heavier fillers, such as Radiesse, are usually not recommended for use in the under eye area.
 Instead, your doctor might recommend a filler made from hyaluronic acid, such as Juvederm, to fill in the area and reduce dark circles.

 Unlike fillers, fat transfer and IPL treatment, microdermabrasion focuses on the outer layer of skin.
 The process exfoliates the skin, encouraging new cells to grow.
 Microdermabrasion can be most effective if your dark circles are caused by pigmentation, especially if the dark pigment is due to sun exposure.
 After treatment, you’ll want to wear sunglasses and sunscreen to protect the area from the sun’s rays.

-At the Bitar Cosmetic Surgery Institute in Fairfax and Manassas, VA, Dr. George Bitar and George Centeno are available to help you determine the cause of your dark eye circles and to recommend the treatment that’s right for you.
+At the Bitar Cosmetic Surgery Institute in Fairfax, VA, Dr. George Bitar is available to help you determine the cause of your dark eye circles and to recommend the treatment that’s right for you.
 To learn more about each treatment option, call (703) 206-0506 to schedule an appointment today.